Resource and Platinum Group Element Exploration Across North America

 Karen Frisky, BComm, CPA, CGA — Chief Financial Officer

-Karen Frisky brings extensive accounting experience to Canadian Platinum Corp..
+Karen Frisky brings extensive accounting experience to Aurex Energy Corp.
 She received her Bachelor of Commerce with a major in Accounting from the University of Saskatchewan in 1994 and holds a Certified General Accountant (CGA) designation.
-In 2010, she joined the finance team at Great Western Minerals Group, a publicly listed company on the TSXV, in the capacity of Director of Finance, and subsequent to that served as the CFO of Star Minerals Group Ltd., a CSE-listed company.
+She has served as an officer of several public companies in positions including Director of Finance, and Chief Financial Officer.

 Prior to entering the mining industry, Frisky worked in public practice before moving to private industry where she worked in senior accounting positions in the non-profit, health, manufacturing and construction sectors.

 Doug Billingsley, MBA — Director

 Throughout his career, Doug Billingsley has held numerous executive positions (CEO, COO, CFO, SVP Corporate Planning, VP Marketing & VP Product Development) in large financial services and manufacturing organizations.
 His experience spans private and public companies as well as successfully starting and growing his own businesses.
 Coming from a mining family, he is very familiar with the mining industry, and has served on the boards of several publicly traded junior mining companies.

 Billingsley has won several AMA awards, including Marketer of the Year.
 His experience ranges from strategic planning and systems development, to asset securitization, financial derivatives and raising capital.
 He holds a BA in political science/economics from the University of British Columbia and an MBA in finance/marketing from the University of Saskatchewan.